openjump-gis/openjump/etc/readme.txt

 c:/OpenJUMP/
 c:/OpenJUMP/bin
 c:/OpenJUMP/lib
+c:/OpenJUMP/licenses

 3. Running OpenJUMP
 -------------------
 Run the startup scripts contained in the /bin folder:
-- For windows, double-click on "oj_windows.bat" or "openjump.exe"
+- For windows, double-click on "oj_windows.bat" or "OpenJUMP.exe"
 - For Linux/Unix, launch oj_linux.sh
 - For Mac, launch oj_mac.command

-Further notes can be found on our wiki: www.openjump.org
+Further notes can be found on our wiki: http://sourceforge.net/apps/mediawiki/jump-pilot/index.php?title=Main_Page and on www.openjump.org

-Users of looks extension should place all the jar files from looks-extension directly into /lib/ext.
+Users of the "looks" extension should place all the jar files from looks-extension directly into /lib/ext.